RasaHQ/rasa/docs/user-guide/installation.rst

 Quick Installation
 ~~~~~~~~~~~~~~~~~~

-You can install both Rasa and Rasa X using pip with the following command (requires Python >= 3.5.4).
+You can install both Rasa and Rasa X using pip with the following command (requires Python 3.5.4 or higher).

 .. code-block:: bash